snoopryan123/expected_points_nfl/README.md

-# Codebase for `[working title: A statistical view of expected points models in American football]`
+# Codebase for `A statistical view of expected points models in American football`

 # Get play-by-play data
 * download `data4.csv` from https://upenn.box.com/s/kp43egvarlv6bsgbxuchnbc9fcj9iave and put in `data/` folder